Good segmentation is what turns a superficial statistic into a business metric that drives decisions.

 Customer acquisition source: Do you know what marketing channel your users come from?
 Did they click on an ad or find you via search?
 Segmenting your data by user acquisition source is the first step in optimizing your new customer acquisition.
 Step two is to spend more money in what is working and kill what is not.

-Registration device: Did users register via your mobile app or your website? iOS or Android?
-Is your mobile user base big enough to allocate more resources to develop your mobile product?
-(If you are not tracking this yet, see this topic about tracking user device.
+Registration device: Did users register via your mobile app or your website? iOS or Android™?
+Is your mobile user base large enough to allocate more resources to develop your mobile product?
+If you are not tracking this yet, see this topic about tracking user device.

 Referred by: Who are your top influencers?
 How many users were directly referred by others?